2012

 ● 10-14-2012: Philosophy Club; topic: “free speech.”
 And met Gina, an attractive young lawyer.

 ● 10-21-2012: A voter initiative on the 6 November 2012 ballot proposes labeling food containing genetically modified organisms (GMO).
 I’m for it (the initiative, mandating labeling).
 Even if such food is not harmful to the human body, many (myself included) fear that it is, and want to avoid it.
 It’s like kosher food.
 I think that the desire to avoid eating non-kosher food is irrational.
-But many people feel strongly about it; they have a right to know which foods are kosher and which aren’t.
+But many people feel strongly about it; they have a right to know which foods are kosher and which are not.

 ● 11-1-2012: A truce seems to have developed, for the last few days, between me and the neighbors in the apartment to the east (apartment number 3).